-Let’s discuss 30 fun jobs that pay well, to find the best fit for you!
+Let’s discuss 35 fun jobs well paid careers, to find the best fit for you!

-Yes, selling digital stickers is one of the coolest jobs that pay well.
+Yes, selling digital stickers is one of the coolest online jobs that pay well.

-In this day and age where digital planners have been so popular, digital stickers have also become a trend.
+In this day and age where digital planners have become so popular, digital stickers have also become a trend.
 Digital planner users, buy digital stickers to customise their planners according to their choice.

 You don’t need to be an artist to create and sell digital stickers online.

 Michelle made over $7,000 in 6 months, selling digital stickers on her Etsy store.

 According to Michelle, you do not need to be artistic to create these stickers.
 Read our full interview with Michelle, where she explains how you can start this business at home with just a laptop.

 You can also check out her online course for beginners where she teaches everything you need to know about creating and selling digital stickers online.

 If you like the idea of selling digital stickers, another option to consider is selling printables online.
 While stickers require you to create shapes and clip arts, printables are basically digital downloads.